 Furthermore, the strife existed between the tribes; the ones who believed in the prevalent customs hated the idea of accountability that Islam was talking about, here the issue of trust was in play, particularly when the phrase “Charming, bewitching, allurements” were used.
 Don’t be beguiled with charms was the caveat.

-The following two paragraphs were sent by someone, and I cannot trace back, thanks to whoever it was.
+The following two paragraphs were sent by someone, and I cannot trace them back, thanks to whoever it was.

 “This allusion to “slaves” (men and women) is quite indicative of the moral values that the Quranic Revelation tended to inculcate in people.
 On the one hand, the Qur’an showed ‘Tolerance’ towards the fact of slavery that was universally common at the time; on the other hand, it sought to break the first chains of social hierarchy by preferring these “poor” believing slaves to those wealthy people who formed the elite then.”